Bartolomeo26/Mini-Games-Project/README.md

 nodemon app.js
 ```

-The very first thing that the user see is the home page presenting 4 tiles, each related to different mini-game.
+The very first thing that the user sees is the home page presenting 4 tiles, each related to different mini-game.
 The navbar at the top of the website has two options in the top right corner - sign in and then log in which allow anyone to have the possibility to save the results after every game.

 ![image](https://github.com/Bartolomeo26/Mini-Games-Project/assets/64313992/1a2d2d53-eeaa-4b8b-9c69-6a2353f4f5f1)